Motorcycle Safety Tips for Riders in Thailand

 a) The green light means you can drive.

 b) The yellow light means you should slow down the speed and stop.

 c) The red light means you have to stop and wait for the green light.

 2. You can find the road sign “Caution, elephants” in some Thailand provinces.
 You need to know that this sign is not for curious tourists looking for the elephant to make a selfie.
-The point is that wild elephants are pretty dangerous and unpredictable.
+The point is that wild elephant is pretty dangerous and unpredictable.
 Disturbed wild elephants can be extremely dangerous both for your life and your vehicle.

 In addition, you can find these signs in places where elephants usually cross the road or keepers lead them.

 Anyway, when you see the “Caution, elephants” sign, slow down and be very careful.
 Particularly at night, because elephants can be barely seen in the dark, and you can easily hit one of them.

-3. In Thailand people drive on the left.
+3. In Thailand, people drive on the left.
 Please always keep to the left side.
 However, be careful as you can find nails, broken glass, dead leaves, sand, minor gravel.
-Nails and broken glass are the direct line to a flat tire.
+Nails and broken glass are the direct lines to a flat tire.
 If you are out of town on the motorcycle, the closest repair workshop can be fifteen or twenty kilometers away from the place where you got a flat tire.

 It may take you twenty-thirty minutes to get to the workshop with the flat tires.
 This could lead not only to a faulty tire, which needs to be replaced but also the wheel rim’s geometry might get out of shape and would require replacement.
 It is very expensive to change both a tire and a wheel rim and could cost from $40 to $150 depending on the model of the motorcycle.
 If the reason behind the replacement was you ignoring our recommendations, then you need to pay for the damage yourself.
 As it is the case in all other rentals.
 So, please be careful on the road and watch out for glasses and nails.